kadena-io/hardhat-kadena-plugin/packages/hardhat-kadena-create2/README.md

    - The version parameter allows you to start fresh with a new secondary key when needed
    - Increment the version if you ever need to redeploy the Create2Factory with a clean state

-## Sender-Bound vs Standard Deployments

-This package supports two CREATE2 deployment modes:

-### Standard CREATE2 (`bindToSender: false`)

-- Contract address depends only on: bytecode, salt, and factory address
-- Anyone can deploy to the predetermined address if they know the salt
-- Multiple signers using the same salt will target the same address

-### Sender-Bound CREATE2 (`bindToSender: true`)

-- Contract address depends on: bytecode, salt, factory address, AND deployer address
-- Prevents address front-running - only the specific deployer can use that address
-- Different signers using the same salt will deploy to different addresses

 ## Installation

 ```bash